paperless-ngx/paperless-ngx/docs/usage.md

     would usually have been setup during installation) to ensure you have full permissions.

     Note that superusers have access to all objects.

-Permissions can be set using the new "Permissions" tab when editing documents, or bulk-applied in the UI by selecting documents and choosing the "Permissions" button.
-Owner can also optionally be set for documents uploaded via the API.
-Documents consumed via the consumption dir currently do not have an owner set.

 ### Users and Groups